 The newspaper stands by Pravit's news reports and opinion pieces, saying they are in line with its editorial policies

-IN A LETTER addressed to General Prayuth Chan-ocha on Monday, The Nation called on the National Council for Peace and Order (NCPO) to release its senior journalist Pravit Rojanaphruk from military custody as soon as possible.
+In a letter addressed to General Prayuth Chan-ocha yesterday, The Nation called on the National Council for Peace and Order (NCPO) to release its senior journalist Pravit Rojanaphruk from military custody as soon as possible.

 The letter also said that if the junta was unable to provide proper justification for his detention, then it “should consider releasing Pravit immediately”.

-The letter also stressed that The Nation stood in support of Pravit’s news reports and opinion pieces that The Nation has published because they were in line with its editorial principles.
+The letter also stressed that The Nation stood in support of Pravit’s news reports and opinion pieces that the paper has published, because they were in line with its editorial principles.

 The fact that the junta has not offered any justification for Pravit’s detention “has raised fears that attempts are being made to curtail media freedom at a time when the public has the greatest need for information”, the letter read.

-The letter was submitted to the NCPO chief yesterday through Army deputy spokesperson Colonel Sirichan Nga-Thong at the Internal Security Operations Command headquarters.
+The letter was submitted to the NCPO chief yesterday through Army deputy spokesman Colonel Sirichan Nga-Thong at the Internal Security Operations Command headquarters.